andrewseidl/latex-beamer-example/20130726 - Euler/README.md

+This is an example LaTeX Beamer presentation that I created around 2013-07-26 describing the Euler Compute Cluster that I managed on behalf of the Wisconsin Applied Computing Center.
+The source content resides in `eulerDescription.md`, which is then passed to Pandoc to create the .tex file, which is then used to create a PDF.

+Output is provided in `main.pdf`.

+## Original README

 This is a Beamer template set up to look pretty decent and have a University of Wisconsin theme.
 It is, of course, better than the existing Powerpoint templates.